Reeveli/SPG-Template/README.md

  - Blackout: Create power blackout around and area, partial restoration of power possible afterward
  - Promote/remove spectator: Available for players
  - ZEN showcase modules: Showcase modules for all ZEN dynamic dialog options, are only visible when in editor preview (so not during actual missions)
- - Change post processing effects for all players (effect as found in SPG addon options)
+ - Change post processing effects for all players (effects the same as found in SPG addon options)
  - Reeveli's Rectricted Zeus: Promote player to RZ.
 Part of the experimental RZ system.
 Do not use unless you know what you are doing